Blackspan/Blackspan/README.markdown

 License
 -------

-This bundle is under the MIT license.
-See the complete license in the bundle:
+This application is under the license GPL.
+See the complete license in the application:

     src/Webapp/BlackspanBundle/Resources/meta/LICENSE